This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 White Matter Brain Damage

-During weeks 26 through 34 weeks of pregnancy, an infant’s white matter in the brain is the most sensitive and the most susceptible to damage.
-However, white brain matter damage can happen at any time during pregnancy and disrupt the brain’s signals to the body that controls movement.
+During weeks 26 through 34 of pregnancy, an infant’s white matter in the brain is the most sensitive and susceptible to damage.
+However, white brain matter damage can happen anytime during pregnancy and disrupt the brain’s signals to the body that controls movement.

 Causes include loss of oxygen and reduced blood, known medically as periventricular leukomalacia (PVL).
 Infections can also damage the infant’s white brain matter, as well as fetal stroke and head injuries while in utero.[5]